Matt Barnes: Golden State Warriors (2006–2008)

 Barnes signed with the Golden State Warriors before their first day of training camp in October 2006, and effectively raised his status in the league since joining the team.
-With struggling forward Mike Dunleavy, Jr. placed on the bench, Barnes was given more playing time by coach Don Nelson.
-On December 26, 2006, he hit seven three-point field goals to tie a Warriors franchise record.
-The record was broken later that season by Jason Richardson, who hit 8 three-pointers on March 29, 2007.
+With struggling forward Mike Dunleavy Jr. placed on the bench, Barnes was given more playing time by coach Don Nelson.
+On December 26, 2006, Barnes hit seven three-point field goals to tie a Warriors franchise record.
+The record was broken later that season by Jason Richardson, who hit eight three-pointers on March 29, 2007.
 Barnes, a high-school All-American wide receiver, says that if he had not been signed by the Warriors he would have tried out for the NFL.

 Before signing with Golden State, Barnes had only made 10 three-pointers in his career.
-In the 2006–07 season, he made 106.
-After joining Golden State, Matt's offense improved impressively, from 3 points a game in Philadelphia to 9.8, appearing in 76 games.
-He also added a strong 2007 post-season, with 11.1 ppg and 5.7 rpg in eleven playoff games and helped the #8 seed Warriors take down the #1 seed Mavericks in the 2007 playoffs.
+In the 2006–07 season, Barnes made 106.
+After joining Golden State, his offense improved impressively, from 3.0 points a game in Philadelphia to 9.8, appearing in 76 games.
+Barnes also added a strong 2007 post-season, with 11.1 ppg and 5.7 rpg in eleven playoff games and helped the #8-seed Warriors take down the #1-seed Mavericks in the 2007 playoffs.

 On August 6, 2007, Barnes returned to the Warriors under a one-year contract.
 Barnes, along with teammates Stephen Jackson and Baron Davis, served as a Warriors team captain for the 2007–08 season.
 He was not expected to return for the 2008–09 season.

 Phoenix Suns (2008–2009)

 On July 22, 2008, Barnes signed a one-year contract with the Phoenix Suns.
-On November 14, 2008, Barnes received a two-game suspension for his role in the scuffle with Houston's Rafer Alston two days earlier.
+On November 14, he received a two-game suspension for his role in the scuffle with Houston's Rafer Alston two days earlier.

 Orlando Magic (2009–2010)

 On July 23, 2009, Barnes signed a two-year deal with the Orlando Magic.
-Although he was able to opt out of his deal after the first year, Barnes stated that he would like to remain in Orlando.
-After the Magic were eliminated in the 2010 NBA Playoffs by the Boston Celtics, Barnes announced he would opt out of the final year of his contract.
+Although he was able to opt out of his deal after the first year, Barnes stated that he wanted to remain in Orlando.
+After the Magic were eliminated in the 2010 NBA playoffs by the Boston Celtics, Barnes announced he would opt out of the final year of his contract.